ddanilov/soundscape/README.md

 **Debian**, **openSUSE** and **Fedora** packages can be installed from download page of `home:danilov:soundscape` OBS project, see
 <https://software.opensuse.org/download/package?package=soundscape&project=home:danilov:soundscape>.

+### Windows

+You can install the application using **Windows Package Manager**

+    winget search soundscape
+    winget install Danilov.Soundscape

 ### Prebuilt binaries